-Maria Lettini, Executive Director at the FAIRR Initiative.
-Maria presented the work of FAIRR a.o. the Coller FAIRR Protein Producer Index (assessment of 60 largest animal protein related companies), with 10 risk factors (including Deforestation and Biodiversity) and 31 KPIs.
-One of the main findings is that the majority of beef producing companies have no or very limited discussion of deforestation risks in their cattle supply chains.
-She stressed that there is no time to waste: there is an increase in deforestation, e.g. in Brazil, while at the same time due to COVID19 sustainability is more upfront.
+Simon Hall, Senior Manager – Tropical Forests & Agriculture at the National Wildlife Federation, is currently a representative of NWF on the Board of Directors of the Global Roundtable for Sustainable Beef (GRSB).
+Simon provided information about the Joint Working Group on Land-Use Change (JWG) – aimed at helping to find solutions that protect forests and native vegetation and promote more sustainable livestock value chains.
+He presented nine important points for financial institutions concerning their contribution.
+Maria Lettini, Executive Director of the FAIRR initiative.
+Maria presented the work of FAIRR including the Coller FAIRR Protein Producer Index (assessment of the 60 largest animal protein related companies), 10 risk factors (including deforestation and biodiversity) and 31 KPIs.
+One of the most important findings is that most beef producing companies have no or very limited discussions about deforestation risks in their bovine supply chains.
+She stressed that there is no time to waste: there is an increase in deforestation, e.g. in Brazil, while at the same time sustainability is more prominent because of COVID19.